harmonydata/hackathon/accessibility-evaluation.md

 - Compliance: Pass
 #### 4.2 Predictable
 Ensure navigation and interactive elements are consistent throughout the site.
 Also ensure changes in context, e.g. opening in new window, are precitable and notified to the user.
-- Compliance: Fail
+- Compliance: Pass
-- Severity: Medium
-- Comment:
 #### 4.3 Input Assistance
-Ensure form elements have associated labels.Check for clear instructions and error messages, and suggestions for correction are provided.
+Ensure form elements have associated labels.
+Check for clear instructions and error messages, and suggestions for correction are provided.
 - Compliance: Fail
-- Severity: Medium
+- Severity: High
-- Comment:
+- Comment: The tool allows for more than 2 studies to be added, but no error messages provided.
+Consider

 ### Robust
 #### 5.1 Compatible
 Ensure compatibility with various assistive technologies like screen readers or voice recognition software.
 Also ensure HTML/CSS is valid and follows best practices.
 - Compliance: Fail
-- Severity: Medium
+- Severity: High
-- Comment:
+- Comment: Elements in the questionnaire drop down are not marked up properly.
+Text read out by screen reader is different from what is shown on the screen and has additional words like "scan collapsed box."

 ## Recommendations
-Summary of Findings:

-Areas of Improvement:

-Immediate Actions:

-Long-term Strategies:

-#### Compliance Level
-Overall Compliance Level Achieved:
+Overall, this tool could improve its accessibility by ensuring there is appropriate headings, instructions, error prevention, appropriate alt text markup and skip links.
+Besides keyboard accessibility, this tool should also be made accessible with screen readers.